antero111/plugin-presets/README.md

 ## Changelog

+#### 1.4

+Added unsaved plugin configuration detection/notification and tooltips to preset renaming.
+Removed preset unloading, caused unnessesscary issues and confusion.
+Fixed some tooltip typos.

-### 1.3
+#### 1.3

-Added

-- Ability to import/export presets to and from clipboard
-- Error notificator

-Fixed

-- Presets will now stay in alphabethical order when they are created
+Added the ability to import/export presets to and from clipboard.
+Added error notificator.
+Fixed it so that presets will now stay in alphabethical order when they are created.

-### 1.2
+#### 1.2

-Added

-- Unsaved/uninstalled external plugin notification
-- Plugin icon

-Changed

-- "Overwrite" to "update"
+Added unsaved/uninstalled external plugin notification, plugin icon.
+Changed "overwrite" to "update".

-### 1.1
+#### 1.1

-Added

-- Ability to unload a preset

-Fixed

-- Unsaved Plugin Hub plugin handling
+Added the ability to unload a preset.
+Fixed unsaved Plugin Hub plugin handling

-### 1.0
+#### 1.0

-- Plugin added
+Plugin added